gled-rs/trafficcop/README.md

 ### Installation ###

-Although I've only tested this on a TL-WR703N, this should work on any device that uses `br-lan` as its LAN interface.

-To install this, download the ipk package from releases into your /tmp and then run:
+To install this, compile an ipk and install it on your device:

     # opkg update
     # opkg install trafficcop-*.ipk